swiftlang/swift-package-manager/Documentation/Plugins.md

 )
 ```

 This will cause SwiftPM to call the plugin, passing it a simplified version of the package model for the target to which it is being applied.
-Any build commands defined by the plugin will be incorporated into the build graph and will run at the appropriate time during the build.
+Any build commands returned by the plugin will be incorporated into the build graph and will run at the appropriate time during the build.

 ### Making use of a command plugin